ejh243/BrainFANS/sequencing/ATACSeq/README.md

 ## STEPS

 Parameters in [] are optional.
 If no step is specified, all steps in the script will be run.
+For more information about the inputs needed for each step and the outputs generated, please refer to each script.

 ### 0. Set-up